Trogloduck/tom-macdonald/README.md

-This contains the files for my online resume website.
+This repo contains the files for my online resume website.